 Home help service

-The focus of the Home Help service is on essential personal care, such as washing, taking a shower, assistance with changing position, oral hygiene, or help at mealtime, and on essential domestic duties (like lighting a fire or bringing in fuel if there is no alternative heating source, or basic essential cleaning of the person’s personal space).
-Home helps are not expected to provide nursing or medical care.
+The focus of the home help service is on essential personal care and domestic duties.
+Personal care would include washing, taking a shower, assistance with changing position, oral hygiene, or help at mealtimes.
+Domestic duties could include lighting a fire or bringing in fuel if there is no alternative heating source, or essential cleaning of the person’s personal space.

 The particular supports provided to each person will depend on the needs that are identified during the assessment which is undertaken by a HSE health professional, generally a public health nurse.